 It is notable that the M100 offers wifi support, while the E-510 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-510 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-510 was succeeded by the Olympus E-520.
+Both the M100 and the E-510 have been discontinued, but can regularly be found used on eBay.
+The E-510 was replaced by the Olympus E-520, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon M100 better than the Olympus E-510 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS M100: